Other organisations that can help

 Fines Victoria

-The Fines has detailed information about the Victorian infringements process and your options for dealing with fines.
+The Fines website has detailed information about the Victorian infringements process and your options for dealing with fines.

 Magistrates’ Court

-The court website has information about the steps you need to take to get another if it has been cancelled for a drink or drug-driving offence.
+The court website has information about the steps you need to take to get another licence if it has been cancelled for a drink or drug-driving offence.

 VicRoads